-Although no one likes receiving a complaint, they present you with an opportunity to identify and rectify specific problems with your current systems or product.
-They can also help you to develop your relationship with your customer by allowing you to demonstrate that you value their trade by taking their concerns seriously and dealing with their complaint
+Although no one likes being criticised, customer complaints provide an opportunity to identify and rectify specific problems in your business.
+They can also help you to develop your relationship with your customer by allowing you to demonstrate that you value their trade by taking their concerns seriously

 Develop a strategic plan

-Give them confidence to tackle the difficult customers and support in their actions.
-Excellent complaint handling isn't easy and can sometimes be stressful and feel unrewarding.
+Give your employees the skills and confidence to tackle difficult customers and support them in their actions.
+Excellent complaint handling isn't easy; it can be stressful and feel unrewarding.
 Confirm its importance in providing great customer service.

-Staff should be aware that complaints are a top priority item for your operation, and ANYONE who deals with them must have sufficient authority to resolve them completely.
+Staff should be aware that complaints are a top priority issue in your business; anyone who deals with them must have sufficient authority to resolve them completely.

-Nowadays there are four main ways to complain - in person, by email/internet, by telephone or by mail - and your organisation must be able to handle all of these efficiently.
+Nowadays there are five main ways to complain - in person, by email, online (including social media), by telephone or by mail - and your organisation must be able to handle all of these efficiently.

 Set up a process to log and analyse all complaints and share with everyone

 Complaints can highlight problems with internal processes, training, specific employees/managers, products and customer service.
 Share information about complaints so your team can tackle specific problems.